Practical science: biology and health

 You will need

-Broadband internet access is required for the practical activities and a digital camera is also highly desirable to record images of your work.
+A digital camera is highly desirable to record images of your work.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.